 It’s been a hard year, hasn’t it?
 With Covid and all the stress that it has produced for us.
 Elections, fires, natural disasters, and more.
 2020 has certainly packed a punch.

 As we’ve gone through this year with all the challenges it has presented us, I’ve noticed a few things.
 People have struggled and rejoiced.
-Even though it’s been a rough year filled with tension (lost jobs, economic fallout, death, depression, missed friends and more), there’s been lots of good as well.
-People reaching out to each other, new ministries and businesses started, family time exploded, and more pets found homes.
+Even though it’s been a rough year filled with tension (lost jobs, economic fallout, death, depression, missed friends, and more), there’s been lots of good as well.
+New ministries and businesses started reaching out to each other, family time exploded, and more pets found homes.

 Ergo, people often don’t talk about God’s hatred.
 God’s hatred is based on the things we do that aren’t good for us and don’t show his glory.
 It’s so important to see both sides of him.
 If you recognize that God exemplifies both love and hate, you can see hope in a different light.